Ash-0154/Leveraging-RFM-Analysis-for-Customer-Segmentation-and-Lifetime-Value-Prediction-in-Banking-Sector/README.md

 - Code uses `boto3` to upload `logs/predictions.csv` automatically on each POST request

  Security & Cloud Features
--HTTP Basic Authentication added to protect the /predict endpoint using a secure username/password scheme (via FastAPI).
+- HTTP Basic Authentication added to protect the /predict endpoint using a secure username/password scheme (via FastAPI).
--Rate Limiting implemented using the slowapi library to allow only 10 requests per minute per IP address.
+- Rate Limiting implemented using the slowapi library to allow only 10 requests per minute per IP address.
--Logging Predictions: Each prediction request is logged to a local logs/predictions.csv file for audit and traceability.
+- Logging Predictions: Each prediction request is logged to a local logs/predictions.csv file for audit and traceability.
--S3 Cloud Integration: The logged predictions are automatically uploaded to an AWS S3 bucket (customer-predictions) after every API call.
+- S3 Cloud Integration: The logged predictions are automatically uploaded to an AWS S3 bucket (customer-predictions) after every API call.
--Deployed on AWS EC2: The full stack (FastAPI + Streamlit + models) is hosted on a Free Tier EC2 instance with Elastic IP for persistent access.
+- Deployed on AWS EC2: The full stack (FastAPI + Streamlit + models) is hosted on a Free Tier EC2 instance with Elastic IP for persistent access.
--Secure SSH Access: Instance protected via private key authentication.
+- Secure SSH Access: Instance protected via private key authentication.

 ---

 ## Future Work
--Add time-series CLTV modeling
+- Add time-series CLTV modeling
--Expand to include demographic and transaction-level features -Add XAI explainability layers with LIME/SHAP dashboards -Streamlit Cloud or AWS ECS deployment
+- Expand to include demographic and transaction-level features
+- Add XAI explainability layers with LIME/SHAP dashboards
+- Streamlit Cloud or AWS ECS deployment
--Scheduled retraining (cron + Lambda)
+- Scheduled retraining (cron + Lambda)